-The Evolution of Prompt Engineering: From Basic Instructions to Advanced Techniques
+The Evolution of Prompt Engineering in 2026: From Basic Queries to Agentic AI

-Prompt engineering has rapidly evolved from simple text instructions to a sophisticated discipline that can dramatically impact AI model performance.
-Understanding this evolution is crucial for anyone working with AI systems today.
+Prompt engineering has rapidly evolved from simple text instructions to a sophisticated discipline that combines traditional techniques with agent orchestration, multimodal input, and reasoning models.
+Understanding this evolution is crucial for anyone working with AI systems in 2026.

 The Early Days: Basic Instructions